Boris-Em/BEMSimpleLineGraph/README.md

 - Optimized for ARM64 Architecture

 ### License
 See the [License](https://github.com/Boris-Em/BEMSimpleLineGraph/blob/master/LICENSE).
 You are free to make changes and use this in either personal or commercial projects.
-Attribution is not required, but it appreciated.
+Attribution is not required, but it is appreciated.
 A little Thanks! (or something to that affect) would be much appreciated.
 If you use BEMSimpleLineGraph in your app, let us know.

 ### Contributions
 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.